visualpharm/Lunacy/docs/index.md

    <strong> Can I Add Icons From my File System Into my Web App Collection? </strong>
  </summary>

-You may drag and drop an <b>svg</b> icon from web app or from your local file system right into the collection.
+You may drag and drop an <b>SVG</b> icon from the web app or your local file system right into your collection.
 Please note that only files in SVG format can be added to your collection.

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/collections_drag_and_drop.png'>